 If you have excellent time management skills and motivation without interacting with other students and the instructor, this might be your best path.

-However, if you need the discipline and structure of a traditional classroom, then go the brick-and-mortar learning path, as you likely have your entire educational career!
+However, if you need the discipline and structure of a traditional classroom, then go the brick-and-mortar learning path, as you likely have for your entire educational career!

 Frequently Asked Questions